top of page

 Proud Places is a London-wide engagement programme inspiring young people with the world around them.
 Through heritage projects, we introduce children aged 11 and upwards to important themes in local places… the hidden stories of London and why they matter.

 The programme helps young people improve their life choices as well as their life skills.
-We offer site visits and creative workshops, a chance to explore London behind-the-scenes and develop local knowledge and pride.
+We offer site visits and craft workshops, a chance to explore London behind-the-scenes and develop local knowledge and pride.
 We are specialists in alternative provision schools and youth groups but also work with primary and secondary pupils across the city.

 Visits are individually tailored to each group, and entirely free of charge.